YahooArchive/mojito-pipeline/README.md

 Property      | Requirement                 | Description
 --------------|-----------------------------|------------------------------------------------------------------------------
-`id`          | Optional                    | Should only be used when pushing a mojit to pipeline; refers to a mojit id previously defined.
+`id`          | Optional                    | Only used when pushing a mojit to pipeline; refers to a previously defined mojit.
 `children`    | Optional                    | A recursive mapping of child id's to mojit specs.
 Note id's must be unique.
 `autoPush`    | Optional, defaults to false | Whether to push this mojit automatically after its parent has been pushed.
 `blockParent` | Optional, defaults to false | Whether to block the parent's dispatching until this mojit has been rendered.

-It can also include optional properties that allow precise control over the mojit's flow through its execution stages (see [mojit lifecycle](#mojit-lifecycle):
+It can also include optional properties that allow precise control over the mojit's flow through its [execution stages](#mojit-lifecycle)):

-**Stage Action Rules**
+#### Stage Action Rules

 Property   | Description
 -----------|---------------------------------------------------------------------------------------------------------------